Sort-Care/joemacs/README.md

 ```

 ### Manually Install
-If you don't want to use git, try install manually:
+If you don't want to use git, try install joemacs manually:
 - create folder .emacs.d under your home path(~).
+If you are using windows [see here](http://www.gnu.org/software/emacs/manual/html_node/efaq-w32/Location-of-init-file.html). [windows 下的配置中文说明](#http://www.cnblogs.com/FelixLee/archive/2011/01/21/2412620.html)
-- copy init.el and lisp folder to your .emacs.d folder
+- copy init.el and lisp folder to your .emacs.d folder.
-- restart your emacs, it will install all packages needed from the internet
+- restart your emacs, it will install all packages needed from the internet.

 ### Dependencies
-- helm-ag: to make helm ag work, you need to install [the silver searcher](https://github.com/ggreer/the_silver_searcher)
+- helm-ag: to make helm-ag work, you need to install [the silver searcher](https://github.com/ggreer/the_silver_searcher)

 ## Packages and Usage
 ### Included packages
 ```
-			     ;;---------- special file modes ----------
+			     ;;---------------- Packages for special file modes ---------- js2-mode
-			     js2-mode
 			     bison-mode
 			     web-mode

-			     ;;----------- functionalities ----------
+			     ;;----------- Packages providing awesome functionalities ----------
 			     company
 			     swiper
 			     counsel